Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

 \subsection{Modal restrictions and transversality}

 Restrictions on the number of photonic modes are extremely common in light-matter physics.
-However, retaining all modes is necessary to properly maintain certain spacetime properties such as localisation and causal wave propagation \cite{sanchez_munoz_resolution_2018}.
-In particular, the green's function for the wave operator receives contributions from all ${\bf k}$-space-modes.
-Thus, a modal restriction should only be understood as a statement about which particular frequencies are dominant within a given light-matter interaction Hamiltonian.
-We briefly discuss the implementation of such restrictions here.
+However, retaining all modes is necessary to maintain spacetime localisation and causal wave propagation.
+In particular, the Green's function for the wave operator receives contributions from all ${\bf k}$-space-modes.
+A modal restriction should be understood as a statement about which particular frequencies are dominant within a given light-matter interaction Hamiltonian.